-An Administrative Review will be initiated after an employee use of force, a pursuit, police inlvolved motor vehicle crash, injury on duty incident, a complaint on a department staff member, for the request for a declaration of a dangerous or potentially dangerous dog, or any other incident or potential disciplinary situation that may result in action by the Office of the Chief of Police.
+A Supervisor Force Review will be initiated after an employee use of force, a pursuit, police involved motor vehicle crash where any party sustains great bodily injury or the staff member was at fault, significant injury on duty incident, a complaint on a department staff member, or any other incident or potential disciplinary situation that may result in action by the Office of the Chief of Police.

-For purposes of defining use of force and when an Administrative Review would be required, use of force is defined as when an officer applies force in any capacity from muscling or overpowering techniques to the use of a weapon, including pointing a firearm or deploying a taser at a person through touch stun or probe deployment at a person.
-Simple handcuffing and verbal direction are not considered use of force.
+For purposes of defining use of force and when a Supervisor Force Review would be required, use of force is defined as when an officer applies hard empty hand control techniques, force in any capacity that results in injury to an individual or impacts the head, use or intermediary weapons, pointing or discharging a firearm, utilizing a taser through touch stun or probe deployment at a person, and all canine tracks and physical apprehensions.

 The Chief of Police or designee, may assign an investigation into the circumstances surrounding an incident to provide further details of what happened and to fully document it.
-The Administrative Review allows for a chain of command review of the details of an incident and provide a recommendation for training, counselling, identify policy violations, and/or make a recommendation that the matter be handled through discipline.
+The Supervisor Force Review allows for a chain of command review of the details of an incident and provide a recommendation for training, counseling, identify policy violations, and/or make a recommendation that the matter be handled through discipline.